Osman Yousefzada: Writing

 Osman has written on various themes of Race, Labour and marginalised communities.

-His memoir The Go Between, about growing up in the 80’s in Birmimgham England in a closed Pakistani migrant community has received critical acclaim.
-Stephen fry reviewed it as ‘One of the greatest childhood memoirs of our time’.
-Hanif Kureishi said that it Was ‘Poetic and moving’ and The Guardian reviewed it as magic behind closed doors.
+In 2022 he published an memoir, called The Go Between.
+The memoir gives an insight about growing up in the 80's in Birmingham, in a closed Pakistani migrant community.
+The book has received critical acclaim.
+Stephen Fry reviewed it as 'One of the greatest childhood memoirs of our time'.
+Hanif Kureishi has said that it was 'Poetic and moving' and The Guardian reviewed it as magic behind closed doors.
+The memoir was longlisted for the Polari First Book Prize in 2022 and won the Slightly Foxed prize in 2023.

-Visual art

-Yousefzada first solo exhibition at the critically acclaimed contemporary art space - Ikon Gallery in 2018, was called “Being Somewhere Else’.
-The exhibition was made to demonstrate the inequalities in the contemporary fashion world, as well as exploring marginalised voices and experiences within migration.